 A great place to begin is with the exercises I’ve highlighted above.
 Good questions get the juices flowing.
-Getting the juices flowing is what uncovers the stuff hidden from our conscious awareness.
+Getting the juices flowing is what uncovers the hidden stuff and brings it to conscious awareness.

 - Be honest with yourself.
 Your timeline (past, present, and future) is all connected.
 What were your plans, hopes, and dreams when you were a child?
 What happened on the way to your dreams?
 How does that affect you now?
 Ask yourself the hard questions.

 - Keep a journal to discover hidden patterns- what do you typically struggle with and what are the thoughts and emotions attached to that?